Abu Zayd al-Balkhi

 Abu Zayd Ahmed ibn Sahl Balkhi (ابو زید احمد بن سهل بلخی) was a Persian Muslim polymath: a geographer, mathematician, physician, psychologist and scientist.
 Born in 850 CE in Shamistiyan, in the province of Balkh, Greater Khorasan, he was a disciple of al-Kindi.
 He also founded the "Balkhī school" of terrestrial mapping in Baghdad.
-Al-Balkhi is believed to have been the first to diagnose that mental illness can have psychological and physiological causes and he was the first to typify four types of emotional disorders: 1) fear and anxiety, 2) anger and aggression, 3) sadness and depression, and 4) obsessions.
+Al-Balkhi is believed to have been one of the earliest to diagnose that mental illness can have psychological and physiological causes and he was the first to typify four types of emotional disorders: fear and anxiety; anger and aggression; sadness and depression; and obsessions.

 Biography

-According to Abu Muhammad al-Hassan ibn al-Waziri, who was a student of the polymath, Abu Zayd al-Balkhi was a man whose face was covered in scars that he acquired following a bout with smallpox.
-In addition to this, he had a reserved and isolated character, leading scholars to have a lack of knowledge on his personal life.
-Approximately around the time of al-Kindi's death, he traveled to Baghdad, where he spent close to a decade studying several subjects including philosophy, astronomy, natural sciences, and the disciplines of the Quran.
-Shortly after this, he went back to Balkh.
-There, Ahmad ibn Sahl, the ruler of Balkh and its surroundings, appointed him as secretary or writer.
-In reality, he was offered both a writing and a ministerial position by the emperor.
-Al-Balkh, on the other hand, declined the latter and accepted the former.
+al-Balkhi was born in 850 CE in a small village called Shamisitiyan, in an area called Balkh which is now part of Afghanistan.
+As a young man, around the time of al-Kindi's death, al-Balkhi travelled to Iraq.

+At this time Islamic culture was making strong efforts to absorb the knowledge of previous civilisations, and having its own cultural flowering.
+This period is sometimes termed the Islamic Golden Age.

+al-Balkhi spent eight years in Iraq.
+One of his teachers was philosopher Abū Yūsof alKendī.

+He returned to Balḵ and began teaching what he had learned.
+Ahmad ibn Sahl, the ruler of Balkh and its surroundings, offered him both a writing and a ministerial position and al-Balkh accepted the former and declined the latter.
 The king respected his decision and rewarded him handsomely.

-Sometime after this, he traveled to Baghdad again, before returning to Balkh for the last time and staying there up until his death.
+al-Balkhi later travelled to Baghdad again, before returning to Balkh for the last time and staying there until his death in 934 CE.

+Personal characteristics

+al-Balkhi had a reserved and isolated character, leading scholars to have a lack of knowledge on his personal life.

+According to Abu Muhammad al-Hassan ibn al-Waziri, one of his students, al-Balkhi's face was covered in scars that he acquired during an episode of smallpox.